Beto, Bentz, Becas: The Surprising Cross-Lingual Effectiveness of BERT

 \section{Experiments}

-For each task, no preprocessing is performed except tokenization of words into subwords with WordPiece.
-At training time, the sequence has a maximum length of 128.
-We use the base case multilingual BERT, which has $N=12$ attention heads and $M=12$ transformer blocks.
+We use the base cased multilingual BERT, which has $N=12$ attention heads and $M=12$ transformer blocks.
 The dropout probability is 0.1 and $d_h$ is 768.
-The model has 110M parameters.
-In fine-tuning, we select the best hyperparameters by searching a combination of batch size, learning rate and the number of fine-tuning epochs with the following range: learning rate $\{2\times 10^{-5},3\times 10^{-5},5\times 10^{-5}\}$; batch size $\{16, 32\}$; number of epochs: $\{3, 4\}$.
-Note the best hyperparameters are selected by development performance in \textit{English}.
-We use Adam for fine-tuning with $\beta_1$ of 0.9, $\beta_2$ of 0.999 and L2 weight decay of 0.01.
+The model has 179M parameters with about 120k vocabulary.

+\paragraph{Training} For each task, no preprocessing is performed except tokenization of words into subwords with WordPiece.
+We use Adam \cite{kingma2014adam} for fine-tuning with $\beta_1$ of 0.9, $\beta_2$ of 0.999 and L2 weight decay of 0.01.
 We warm up the learning rate over the first 10\% of batches and linearly decay the learning rate.

-See \cref{appendix:eval} for details on evaluation.
+\paragraph{Maximum Subwords Sequence Length} At training time, we limit the length of subwords sequence to 128 to fit in a single GPU for all tasks.
+For NER and POS tagging, we additionally use the sliding window approach.
+After the first window, we keep the last 64 subwords from the previous window as context.
+In other words, for a non-first window, only (up to) 64 new subwords are added for prediction.
+At evaluation time, we follow the same approach as training time except for parsing.
+We threshold the sentence length to 140 words, including words and punctuation, following \newcite{ahmad-etal-2019-difficulties}.
+In practice, the maximum subwords sequence length is the number of subwords of the first 140 words or 512, whichever is smaller.

+\paragraph{Hyperparameter Search and Model Selection} We select the best hyperparameters by searching a combination of batch size, learning rate and the number of fine-tuning epochs with the following range: learning rate $\{2\times 10^{-5},3\times 10^{-5},5\times 10^{-5}\}$; batch size $\{16, 32\}$; number of epochs: $\{3, 4\}$.
+Note the best hyperparameters and model are selected by development performance in \textit{English}.